 The objective of Project SABRE was to generate scientifically robust, multiple lines of evidence to enable:

-The project ran from October 2004 to end-2008 and involves the following work packages:
+The project ran from October 2004-2008 and involved the following work packages: